Natural farming

 Natural farming (自然農法, shizen nōhō), also referred to as "the Fukuoka Method", "the natural way of farming", or "do-nothing farming", is an ecological farming approach established by Masanobu Fukuoka (1913–2008).
 Fukuoka, a Japanese farmer and philosopher, introduced the term in his 1975 book The One-Straw Revolution.
 The title refers not to lack of effort, but to the avoidance of manufactured inputs and equipment.
 Natural farming is related to fertility farming, organic farming, sustainable agriculture, agroecology, agroforestry, ecoagriculture and permaculture, but should be distinguished from biodynamic agriculture.

-The system works along with the natural biodiversity of each farmed area, encouraging the complexity of living organisms—both plant and animal—that shape each particular ecosystem to thrive along with food plants.
+The system works along with the natural biodiversity, the interactions and relationships each farmed area, encouraging the complexity of living organisms—both plant and animal—that shape each particular ecosystem to thrive along with food plants.
 Fukuoka saw farming both as a means of producing food and as an aesthetic or spiritual approach to life, the ultimate goal of which was, "the cultivation and perfection of human beings".
+While Fukuoka's world view was influenced from Zen Buddhism and Taoist spiritual beliefs, he was not interested in dogmatic religion and instead saw nature as the teacher and natural farming as the ultimate spiritual practice.
+For Fukuoka, spiritual health was evaluated through one's relationship to the land.
 He suggested that farmers could benefit from closely observing local conditions.
-Natural farming is a closed system, one that demands no human-supplied inputs and mimics nature.
+Natural farming is a closed system, one that demands no human-supplied inputs and mimics natural conditions.

+Fukuoka developed natural farming after observation that farmers were losing their sensitivity to the land after Americans introduced chemical agriculture to Japan post World War II.
+He saw that with the introduction of chemical pesticides and fertilizers, the typical time and labor for farmers was cut in half and traditional farming methods such as crop rotation and crop covers were neglected which depleted soil minerals and structure.
+This in turn impacted crop health.
+Fukuoka accredited chemical agriculture as technology that was interested solely in economic and industrial development.

 Fukuoka's natural farming practice rejected the use of modern technology, and after twenty-five years, his farm demonstrated consistently comparable yields to that of the most technologically advanced farms in Japan, doing so without the pollution, soil loss, energy consumption, and environmental degradation inherent in these modern types of farming.
 One of the main prompts of natural farming, is to ask why we should apply modern technology to the process of growing food, if nature is capable of achieving similar yields without the negative side-effects of these technologies.
 Such ideas radically challenged conventions that are core to modern agro-industries; instead of promoting importation of nutrients and chemicals, he suggested an approach that takes advantage of the local environment.
 Although natural farming is sometimes considered a subset of organic farming, it differs greatly from conventional organic farming, which Fukuoka considered to be another modern technique that disturbs nature.